agviegas/learning-math/obsidian/Matrices/Linear transformations.md

 ![[Pasted image 20230216002807.png]]

 Shearing or Skewing is an operation that "skews" the coordinate space, streching it non uniformly.
 Angles are not preserved, but areas and volumes are.
-This operation is not very common.
+This operation is not very common by itself, although it's smartly used to make [[Affine transformations#4x4 translation matrices|translations]].

 The basic idea is to add a multiple of one coordinate to the other.
 The shearing in 2D are the following, where $s$ is the shear factor in that coordinate: